arawa/mattermost-install-guide/mattermost-centos-7.md

    server_name your_subdomain.example.com;

-   # Redirect everything except the let'sencrypt webroot location which must be
+   # Redirect everything except the Let's Encrypt webroot location which must be
    # HTTP/1 only to avoid this error: "Server is speaking HTTP/2 over HTTP".
    # cf. https://community.letsencrypt.org/t/certbot-nginx-method-fails-server-is-speaking-http-2-over-http/99206
    location / {